nickfargo/state/README.md

     greet: -> "Hi!"
 ```

+#### Interpreting expression input

-Below is the internal procedure for interpreting `StateExpression` input:
+Below is the procedure used to interpret an object as a `StateExpression`:

-1. If an entry’s value is a typed `StateExpression` or `TransitionExpression`, interpret it as such.
+1. If an entry’s value is a typed `StateExpression` or `TransitionExpression`, interpret it a substate or transition expression, respectively.

-2. Otherwise, if an entry’s key is a category name, its value must be either `null` or an object to be interpreted in longform.
+2. Otherwise, if an entry’s key is a category name, its value must be either `null` or an object to be interpreted as longform.

 3. Otherwise, if an entry’s key matches a built-in event type, interpret the value as an event listener (or array of event listeners) to be bound to that event type.

 4. Otherwise, if an entry’s key matches a guard action (i.e., `admit`, `release`), interpret the value as a guard condition (or array of guard conditions).

-5. Otherwise, if an entry’s value is a function, interpret it as a method whose name is the key, or if the entry’s value is an object, interpret it as a substate whose name is the key.
+5. Otherwise, if an entry’s value is a function, interpret it as a method whose name is the entry’s key, or if the entry’s value is an object, interpret it as a substate whose name is the entry’s key.

 <a name="concepts--inheritance" />